Obviously microgreens placed under a light source grow more vigorous than without light.

 Bull's Blood Beets Day 12: LED shop light (left), LED grow light (right).

-The tray to the right, is grown under the LED grow light and the plants are much more leggy.
-I believe the redder leaves of the Bull's Blood Beets restrict the growth under the grow lights.
+The tray to the right is grown under the LED grow light, and the plants are much more leggy.
+I believe the Bull’s Blood Beets’ redder leaves restrict growth under the grow lights.

 Day 16

 Day 16 is harvest day.
-Below are both trays of beets, those grown under LED shop lights to the left, and the Amconsure LED grow light on the right.
+Below are both trays of beets, those grown under LED shop lights to the left and the Amconsure LED grow light on the right.

 The legginess of the LED grow lights surprised me.
 I expected them to be more compact.
 Maybe the light is not intense enough for the red-leaf microgreens?